What is vascular surgery?

-Vascular surgery is for patients with vascular disease that cannot be treated by less invasive, nonsurgical treatments.
-It is performed for conditions such as aneurysms and embolisms.
+Vascular surgery is used to treat problems with your blood vessels, including arteries, veins and lymphatic vessels.
+Vascular surgery is for people with vascular diseases that can’t be treated by less invasive, nonsurgical treatments.
+It’s performed for conditions such as aneurysms and embolisms.

 Vascular surgery may involve endovascular procedures in which catheters (thin, flexible tubes) or stents (mesh-like tubes) are inserted to maintain open arteries or veins.

-Vascular surgery is also used to redirect blood vessels in patients with poor circulation and to help prevent strokes.
+Vascular surgery is also used to redirect blood vessels in people with poor circulation and to help prevent strokes.

 Vascular surgeons at The Ohio State University Wexner Medical Center have expertise in treating all of the conditions that make vascular surgery necessary.
-We are also skilled and experienced in treating them with medication, before moving on to a surgical solution.
+We are also skilled in treating them with medication, before moving to a surgical solution.

-We have extensive experience with minimally invasive procedures, including coronary angioplasty and stenting for peripheral artery disease, stent grafting or endovascular repair for aneurysms, and carotid stenting.
-We also are experts at open surgical repair for cases where minimally invasive treatments are not possible.
+We have extensive experience with minimally invasive procedures, including coronary angioplasty and stenting -- a peripheral artery disease treatment; stent grafting or endovascular repair for treating aneurysms; and carotid stenting.
+We also are experts at open surgical repair for cases where minimally invasive treatments aren't possible.

 Prior to your vascular surgery, you’ll meet with your surgeon to discuss your medical history, the medicines you take and any questions you have about your procedure.

-Depending on your condition, The Ohio State University Wexner Medical Center offers minimally invasive procedures, endovascular procedures and standard open procedures.
+Depending on your condition, the Ohio State Wexner Medical Center offers minimally invasive procedures, endovascular procedures and standard open procedures.

 Recovery time in intensive care and the hospital varies with each surgery and depends on a variety of factors.
 Like any part of your body that has been injured, your surgical site needs time to rest and mend itself.